CivicActions/ssp-toolkit/docs/controls/PE.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls in conjunction with their IaaS provider, AWS.
+The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls.